MatveevDmtr/Hash-Table/README.md

 1. Size of the hash table should be a prime number;
 2. For a rather good hash function there should be 5-20 words in each list.

 I experimentally obtained, that this divisor should have a value _99_ for the chosen text.
+It has such a big value, because our hash table contains words without repetition, and in literary texts one word can be repeated up to hundreds of times.

 So, let's start describing and analyzing each hash function.